9 Warning Signs You Can’t Afford to Stay Retired

 senior woman wearing stylish eyeglasses and silk shirt reading contract

 But money can become tight during your post-work years.
-If things are tougher than you had anticipated, an uncomfortable question may pop into your head: Is it time to leave retirement and re-enter the workforce to earn some extra cash?
+If things are tougher than you had anticipated, you might be hesitant to ask yourself: Is it time to leave retirement and re-enter the workforce to earn some extra cash?

 If you’ve noticed any of the following financial warning signs, the answer to your question could be “yes.”
 Keep reading to learn more about the key indicators that it might be time to press “pause” on your peaceful retirement.